freddiehaddad/fast-track-to-rust/src/clap.md

 # Command Line Arguments

-In the [`Cargo.toml`] section, you were asked to add the [`clap`] crate as a dependency to support command line argument parsing for our grep program.
-With our current understanding of attributes, it's an ideal time to utilize this crate by extending our grep program to handle command line arguments.
+In the [`Cargo.toml`] section, you were asked to add the [`clap`] crate as a dependency to support command line argument parsing for our rustle program.
+With our current understanding of attributes, it's an ideal time to utilize this crate by extending our rustle program to handle command line arguments.

 One method for defining command line arguments with `clap` involves using custom attributes.
 This is why we specified the derive feature in the dependency.

-If you didn't complete the exercise and are working through this course locally, you can add the dependency to the grep crate with:
+If you didn't complete the exercise and are working through this course locally, you can add the dependency to the rustle crate with:

 ```console
 $ cargo add clap --features derive